London Data Summit 2026

 Export controls have evolved from a niche compliance function into a defining feature of global competition.
 The US-China technology conflict is reshaping rules around advanced computing, semiconductors, and enabling technologies, while China’s tightening export restrictions and licensing regimes for critical minerals are turning upstream inputs into leverage.
 This keynote maps the emerging export-control environment and the key shifts businesses must prepare for.
 It also connects export controls to the rise of state capitalism and how Washington and Beijing are using industrial policy, stockpiles, offtake agreements, and strategic finance to restructure markets.

-Maria Shagina
+Dr Maria Shagina

 Panel: Then and now: A decade of alternative data and the future of alpha

 Marking Neudata’s 10-year anniversary, this panel explores how alternative data has evolved from a niche experiment to a mainstream market input, and what it’s taken to build the vendor ecosystem behind it.
-Panellists will reflect on the realities of running alt data businesses — from hiring and funding cycles to building enterprise-grade companies — as well as how market awareness and adoption have shifted, including moments when alt data became mission-critical.
+Panellists will reflect on the realities of running alt data businesses, from hiring and funding cycles to building enterprise-grade companies, as well as how market awareness and adoption have shifted, including moments when alt data became mission-critical.
 The discussion will also examine how AI, 'real-time' data and regulation are reshaping both vendors and the buyside, why banks are becoming data providers, and where the next edge may come from as markets and technology continue to evolve.

 Rado Lipuš